EladioAMendez/visions_align/research/brand.md

     *   **One week for MVP (Minimum Viable Product):** This MVP will focus on the core functionality of LinkedIn profile analysis and basic meeting playbook generation, targeting a very specific pain point for early adopters.
     *   **Four weeks for V1:** The V1 release will expand upon the MVP, incorporating initial integrations (e.g., calendar), enhanced UI/UX, and a more robust set of playbook customization options, addressing a broader range of Maya's immediate needs.

 *   **User Control:** Limited customer control over core workflows will be implemented to ensure consistency and guide users towards optimal outcomes.
 The system is designed to provide expert-driven recommendations.
 This is a feature, not a bug; it prevents the user from over-tinkering and re-introducing the same biases that lead to dissonance.
 Users are provided with comprehensive dashboards for monitoring their relationship progress and tracking impact, giving them transparency into their success without the burden of manual configuration.
-For instance, Maya will see how Olivia's dot moved from pale yellow to amber in the relationship tracker, a clear visual representation of her growing resonance.

 ## OpenAI GPT-4 API Capabilities
 *(Contribution from the Lead Systems Architect)*